buildthenmarket/Health-and-Fitness/Diet/Living Food Diet.md

 # Raw Vegan Diet

-The garden of Eden didn’t come with nutrition labels
+- The garden of Eden didn’t come with nutrition labels
+- raw diet, it’s a completely anti-inflammatory diet.
+- collagen is too big to be absorbed by GI tract

 <https://www.rawlivingspirulina.com/a-living-foods-diet-what-you-need-to-know/>